-The best time to get a second dog is when your existing dog is at an appropriate age, completely trained, your family is on board with the decision, and you have sufficient time to take care of the additional dog.
+The best time to get a second dog is when your existing dog is at an appropriate age and completely trained, your family is on board with the decision, and you have sufficient time to take care of both dogs.

 Let’s run through everything you need to think about.

 When Is The Best Time To Get a Second Dog?

 As you already know, getting another dog is a big decision and will come with a lot of additional responsibility.
 So getting the timing right is everything.

 When people ask me “when” they should get another dog, I ask them 4 simple questions.
 And this so far has seemed to help them know if they’re ready or not.